davnav/rustgeeks/Rust_merge_sort.md

 Note : Vector and Arrays are different in Rust on how/where data stores

->hint: You can use 'push' method to add element into a Vector
+>hint: You can use 'push' method to add element into a Vector<br>
->      You can use recursion as we need to use "divide and conquer" idea
+>      You can use recursion as we need to use "divide and conquer" idea<br>
 >      You can make use of previous problem( merge sorted vectors)  <a href="rust_merge_sortedvectors.md.md">merge sorted vectors</a>